By Nancy Egloff, Jamestown Settlement historian, and Bly Straube, Jamestown Settlement curator

 The men who served in the first General Assembly could not know that they were making history in the church in Jamestown in the hot summer of 1619.
 Ultimately the Great Charter’s reforms initiated in 1618 had an impact far beyond anything the Virginia Company might have imagined.
 The Great Charter helped establish the first step on a long road towards modern American democracy and self-government.

-“The Proceedings of the General Assembly, July 30, 1619,” written by John Pory, will be on display at Jamestown Settlement from July 3 to September 30, 2019, for the first time in America since they were penned at Jamestown in 1619.
-This signature exhibit ushers in the new 1619 exhibits and is part of “Origins of American Democracy” commemorative events in July 2019.
+Pages of “The Proceedings of the First General Assembly, July 30, 1619,” written by John Pory, will be on display at Jamestown Settlement from July 3 to September 30, 2019, for the first time in America since they were penned at Jamestown in 1619.
+This signature exhibit ushers in the new 1619 exhibits.